undefined06855/Icon-Ninja/README.md

 Bomb sprite by [dasshu](https://bsky.app/profile/dasshu.dev).
 Thanks!! \
 Sound effects from Fruit Ninja are the property of Halfbrick Studios.

-FlashbangLayer is free to take and use, as long as this repo is stated in the source (doesn't have to be mentioned as me)
+Feel free to take FlashbangLayer, CCBrighten and CCSpriteWithLuminosity as well as usage of CCLightFlash